emremengi/INDOOR_FARMING_PAPER/README.md

 Cost function evolution over 150 generations.
 The plots shows the cost of the best performing design (red) and the average cost of the entire population (green) as a function of successive generations.
 The Genetic Algorithm (GA) was allowed to re-adapt every 10 generations.
 The lowest cost in generation 1 was ~0.2826 and was reduced to ~0.1531 by generation 150.
 This is a reduction of ~45.82%. <br />

 **Setup** <br />
 There are two python versions, one C version, and one Fortran version of this project.
-For results consistent with those in the publication "A digital-twin and rapid optimization framework for optical design of indoor farming systems," we recommend running the Fortran vrsion. <br />
+For results consistent with those in the publication "A digital-twin and rapid optimization framework for optical design of indoor farming systems," we recommend running the Fortran version. <br />

 To run Fortran code, be sure to check your system meets the following requirements.
 1. Download and install compiler at https://www.scivision.dev/intel-oneapi-fortran-install/ <br />